Email segmentation divides your subscribers into smaller groups based on a set of characteristics that will help you deliver more personalized emails.

 Another way to look at your subscribers is by engagement.
 Take a look at your email metrics and separate the less active subscribers from those who engage often.
 This way, you can create a segment of highly-engaged readers and offer them different incentives or encourage them to share content.

-Your main two engagement metrics are open rates and click rates.
-MailerLite’s subscriber filter has a built-in Time inactive setting that you can use to segment.
+The two main engagement metrics are open rates and click rates.
+MailerLite’s subscriber filter has a built-in Email actions setting that you can use to segment.
 You enter the number of days a subscriber hasn’t opened or clicked an email, and it will find all inactive subscribers for you.

 Customer happiness and user experience are paramount to retaining customers and growing your business.
 The best way to monitor happiness is to send your subscribers surveys via email.